oktadev/okta-blog/_source/_posts/2021-10-xx-accidental-dev-to-advocate.md

 Hello Oktaverse!

-So finally, I have landed at Okta, in my second attempt 😉.
+So finally, I have landed at Okta on my second attempt 😉.
 I'm so excited about this new chapter in my career journey and can't wait to see what's in store.
 But first introductions.

 {% img blog/hello-deepu/hello.jpg alt:"My face" width:"800" %}{: .center-image }